Languages given by Finite Automata over the Unary Alphabet: Unambiguous Finite Automata and their Algorithmic Properties

-\begin{theorem} Under the assumption of the Exponential Time Hypothesis, one needs at least $2^{\Omega'(n^{1/4})}$ time to compute an UFA for the language of the concatenation of the languages of two given $n$-state UFAs in worst case. \end{theorem}
+It takes time at least $2^{\Omega'(n^{1/4})}$ to decide if the concatenation of the languages recognised by two given UFAs of at most $n$ states is universal. \end{theorem}

-\ifx\versy\webpage \begin{proof} Recall the proof of Theorem~\ref{thm:ethformula} and the values of $m,m'$ there.
+\begin{proof} This proof uses the construction used in Theorem~\ref{thm:ethformula}.
+Consider a $3$SAT formula with clauses $c'_1,c'_2,\ldots,c'_m$, where each variable appears in at most $3$ clauses.
+As in the proof of Theorem~\ref{thm:ethformula} construct updated SAT formula which contains clauses $c_1, c_2, \ldots, c_m$ (which have at most 3 literals each) and the equality clauses $c_{m+1}, c_{m+2}, \ldots, c_{m'}$.
+Then construct $H_1$, $H_2$ and $K$ as in the proof of Theorem~\ref{thm:ethformula}.

 The cycles of $H_1$ and $H_2$ in the proof of Theorem~\ref{thm:ethformula} have length $2(m'+1) \cdot p$ for some number $p$ of size $O(m)$ which is either a prime or the constant $1$.
-Furthermore for each number $\ell=0,1,\ldots,2m'+1$, there is at most one cycle $A_\ell$ in the UFA for $H_1$ and at most one cycle $B_\ell$ in the UFA for $H_2$ which accepts a string of length $\ell$ modulo $2(m'+1)$ (if any).
+Furthermore, for each number $\ell=0,1,\ldots,2m'+1$, there is at most one cycle $A_\ell$ in the UFA for $H_1$ and at most one cycle $B_\ell$ in the UFA for $H_2$ which accepts a string of length $\ell$ modulo $2(m'+1)$ (if any).

-Thus one can construct a new intersection automaton of $H_1$ and $H_2$ such that it consists of $2(m'+1)$ cycles $E_\ell$, where $E_\ell$ has the length lcm$(|A_\ell|,|B_\ell|)$ and the $t$-th state of $E_\ell$ is accepting iff $t$ has the remainder $\ell$ when divided by $2(m'+1)$ and both cycles $A_\ell$ and $B_\ell$, after $t$ steps from the start state of those cycles, are in an accepting state in the corresponding automata $H_1$ and $H_2$ --- here lcm$(a,b)$ denotes least common multiple of $a$ and $b$.
-Thus the so constructed product automaton consists of all cycles $E_\ell$ and accepts a word iff both $H_1$ and $H_2$ accept this word.
+Let lcm$(a,b)$ denotes the least common multiple of $a$ and $b$.
+Now construct a new intersection automaton of $H_1$ and $H_2$ as follows.
+It consists of $2(m'+1)$ cycles $E_\ell$, $\ell \leq 2m'+1$. $E_\ell$ has the length lcm$(|A_\ell|,|B_\ell|)$.
+The $t$-th state of $E_\ell$ is accepting iff $t$ has the remainder $\ell$ when divided by $2(m'+1)$ and both cycles $A_\ell$ and $B_\ell$, after $t$ steps from the start state of those cycles, are in an accepting state in the corresponding automata $H_1$ and $H_2$.
+Thus, the constructed intersection automaton consists of all cycles $E_\ell$ and accepts a word iff both $H_1$ and $H_2$ accept this word.
 Furthermore, the automaton, for each $\ell=0,1,\ldots,2m'+1$, for any $h$, accepts a string of length $\ell+2(m'+1)h$, only in the cycle $E_\ell$, if at all.
-Thus the constructed automaton is an UFA.
+Thus, the constructed automaton is a UFA.